Raccoons-Army/mei-es-arsoft-odsoft-g007/docs/devops/README.md

 ### Routing & Load Balancing
 We are using a reverse proxy to route the requests to the correct microservice.
 We are using Nginx as the reverse proxy and we use the same configuration file for each environment for simplicity.
 We are using docker swarm so by itself it already has a load balancing mechanism.
-We are using the round-robin strategy to balance the requests between the replicas of the services.
+Docker swarm, by default, uses Ingress Load Balancing to distribute the incoming requests to the services in the swarm, where it applies a round-robin strategy to balance the requests between the replicas of the services.
 Extra: we also created a simple pipeline to deploy RabbitMQ and Nginx in the dev, test and prod servers.

 ![Routing & Load Balacing](./assets/routingAndTraffic.svg)

-### Auto Scaling TODO
+### Auto Scaling
-falar acerca do que faz auto scaling, como esta configurado, etc falar sobre q no deployment ativamos o auto scaling e criamos um cron job que corre a cada minuto
+To run the auto scaling we created a cron job that runs every minute and checks if the CPU usage of the docker swarm stack is above 75% and if it is, it scales the service and a H2 database up by 1 replica.
+If the CPU usage is below 20% it scales the service down and its H2 database by 1 replica.
+We also applied the same scale logic if the memory usage of the docker swarm stack is above 80% and below 30%.